 Difference between Wheat Flour and Green Banana Flour

-Wheat flour is heavily processed and nutritionally empty, but banana flour offers a nice variety of nutrients.
-Fortunately, for those of us avoiding grains, the plenty of flour substitutes is something to embrace!.
+Green Banana Flour, Wheat flour is heavily processed and nutritionally empty, but banana flour offers a nice variety of nutrients.
+Fortunately, for those of us avoiding grains, plenty of flour substitutes is something to embrace!.
 Wheat flour and Green Banana flour are commonly used in baked food items/receipts.
-But, when an only green banana is used then the result is much less dense than foods made with coconut or almond flour.
+But, when only green banana is used then the result is much less dense than foods made with coconut or almond flour.
 Instead of being gritty and grainy, the texture is lighter and fluffier.
 While you might plow through two or three chocolate chip cookies made with wheat flour, you could probably Banana flour offers that convenience without forcing you to compromise your healthy lifestyle.

 Green Banana flour is a powder traditionally made from peeled unripe bananas that are dried and ground.
 It is now often used as a gluten-free replacement for wheat flours or as a source of resistant starch.
 Banana flour, due to the use of green bananas, has a very mild banana flavor raw, and when cooked, it has an earthy, nonbanana flavor; it also has a texture reminiscent of lighter wheat flours and requires about 30% less volume, making it a good replacement for white and white whole-wheat flour.
 The rule of thumb is to use 30% less banana flour than whatever amount of flour as suggested in a recipe.
 Banana is mostly non-allergenic.
 It’s friendly for paleo dieters, people who follow healing diets like the autoimmune protocol, vegan and vegetarian eaters, and most average folks without a banana allergy.